Pinyin input method: Advantages and disadvantages

-The obvious advantage of pinyin-based input methods the ease of learning for Standard Chinese speakers.
-Those who are familiar with pinyin and are able to recognize the resulting characters would be able to input them with almost no training, compared to other input methods.
-It does not require the user to be able to construct the character from scratch, as one would do in written Chinese.
+The advantage of pinyin-based input methods is to ease learning for Standard Chinese speakers.
+Those who are familiar with pinyin and are able to recognize the resulting characters are able to input them with almost no training, compared to other input methods.
+Pinyin-based input allows construction of a character phonetically and does not require the user to be able to construct the character from strokes, as one would do in written Chinese.
 Since all children in mainland China are required to learn pinyin in school, pinyin is among the most popular input methods there.

-For people who cannot speak Standard Chinese, the main advantage of pinyin becomes a disadvantage, as they will need to learn the Standard Chinese pronunciation of characters before they are able to use this input method.
+For people who cannot speak Standard Chinese, the phonetic basis pinyin-based input becomes less compelling, as they will need to learn the Standard Chinese pronunciation of characters before they are able to use this input method to properly generate characters.
 Also, because pinyin and other pronunciation-based input methods do not rely on the written formation of the character for input (as do stroke-based input methods like Cangjie), they may cause language attrition and skill loss in adults, and it may be a learning barrier for written Chinese in children.